 Simulation of LT scenario

-The results of LT scenario simulation in sediment, TN, and TP were shown in Figure S7 and Figure S8 (SI).
+The results of LT scenario simulation in sediment, TN, and TP are shown in Figure S7 and Figure S8 (SI).
 The results indicated that LT could only slightly reduce the output of sediment, TN and TP.
 Reducing the disturbance area can reduce the oxidation of soil organic matter and reduce the damage of soil aggregates.
 Different perturbed areas during cultivation will produce different degrees of soil compaction and change soil porosity.
 In this study, the disturbance area of the soil was reduced, but the reduction of sediment, TN, and TP was not great.

-The reduction rates under four single measures were compared in Table 1.
+The reduction rates under four single measures are compared in Table 1.
 It can be seen from the table that the reduction rates of TN and TP were as follows: P factor >FR > ST > LT, while the ranking of the reduction rate of sediment was P factor >ST > LT > FR.